tektechnologies/Instructor-Prep/301/week_1/class_01/class_1.md

             - who is the client? who is the server?
             - The client makes a request
             - The files are served
-    - Demonstrate how to use `create react app` to make a React template
-        - Be sure to spend some time going through each thing that `create react app` gives you and discuss the components you want to keep and the ones that we are not going to use
             - Talk about what it means when we say a class `extends React.Component`
     - Pull up an application and get student ideas on ways we can break it down into components
         - Here is a `Header` - a `Footer` - a `Main`